- Photo Glitch Basics: What You Need to Know

 As you get closer to the face, try not to distort it too much.
 Do each glitch individually to see what will work.
 This part is all about experimentation, so if you need to go back a step or two, just hit Control-Z to Undo.

 When you're finished with all your linear glitches, the effect should look something like this:

 4. How to Create a Wavy Glitch Distortion

-The next part of this distortion effect is to create that wavy glitch.
+The next part of this distortion effect is to create that wavy glitch overlay.
 You may have seen these before if you've ventured off into the naughty channels as a kid, but these glitches make the image appear as though it's moving in liquid.

-To do this we'll need the Wave Filter.
-First, Merge the original stock layer together with copy that has all the glitches.
-Then Control-J to create a duplicate to create the wavy distortion on.
+To do this, we'll need the Wave Filter.
+First, Merge the original stock layer together with the copy that has all the glitches.
+Then Control-J to make a duplicate to create the wavy distortion on.

 With the copy selected, create several more large selections with the Rectangular Marquee Tool (M) just like before.
 Keep in mind that I'm trying to frame the face of the subject, so don't select any parts directly in the center.

 Now go to Filter > Distort > Wave, adjusting the settings as follows to create a wavy effect on only the selections.

 With this particular glitch overlay effect, the settings above may or may not work for your photo.
 So it's important to experiment and adjust the settings on your own to achieve the look you desire.